mithunpaul08/mean-teacher/eval_noalnlp/README.md

 python main.py --run_type test --database_to_test_with mednli_lex
 ```

-#### Note: To test on other data input files, you just need to replace the corresponding file names with the list given below.
+#### Note: To test on other data input files, you just need to replace the corresponding file names in the first wget command
+with one from the list given below.
-train partition of mednli delexicalized with oaner: mnli_train_delex_oaner.jsonl
+- train partition of mednli delexicalized with oaner: mnli_train_delex_oaner.jsonl

-dev partition of mnli delexicalized with oaner : mnli_dev_delex_oaner
+- dev partition of mnli delexicalized with oaner : mnli_dev_delex_oaner
+- dev partition of mnli (aka matched partition) which is lexicalized  : mu_matched.jsonl

-For example if you want to the dev partition of delexicalized-with-oaner-MedNLI dataset  using a model that was trained on
+For example if you want to evaluate on the dev partition of delexicalized-with-oaner-MedNLI dataset  using a model that was trained on
  delexicalized-with-oaner-MNLI, the corresponding commands
 (only ones that will be different) will be: